cjolowicz/lazysequence/README.rst

    from lazysequence import lazysequence

    def load_records():
-       yield from [1, 2, 3, 4, 5, 6]  # pretend each iteration is expensive
+       return range(10)  # let's pretend this is expensive

    records = lazysequence(load_records())
    if not records: